M-O-Marmalade/ConArtist/README.md

 4. Choose the "Empty Project" template for Windows.
 5. Name your project, choose a save location for the project, and then create the project.
 6. Download and extract ConArtist's [latest release](https://github.com/M-O-Marmalade/ConArtist/releases/download/1.0/conartist.zip) into your project's folder.
+7. Add the ConArtist source files to your project via ***Project > Add Exisiting Item...***
+	- Note: The files in the `utfcpp` folder of the ConArtist library do not need to be added.
+Technically, only the .cpp files of the ConArtist library need to be added to the project.
-7. Create your program's main C++ file via ***Project > Add New Item...***
+9. Create your program's main C++ file via ***Project > Add New Item...***
-8. Choose "C++ File (.cpp)", and name the file whatever you like (recommendation: "main.cpp").
+10. Choose "C++ File (.cpp)", and name the file whatever you like (recommendation: "main.cpp").
-9. Change this Project setting:
+11. Change this Project setting:
 	- ***Project > Properties > C/C++ > Command Line > Additional Options*** = `/Zc:__cplusplus`
 		- This is required due to this library's use of the C++ 11 functions from the UTF8-CPP library.
 		- See [this article](https://learn.microsoft.com/en-us/cpp/build/reference/zc-cplusplus?view=msvc-170) for more details about this setting.
-10. Include the ConArtist library, and create the main function, where you'll write your program.
+12. Include the ConArtist library, and create the main function, where you'll write your program.
 ```cpp
 #include "conartist/ConArtist.h"